GyorgyFerenc/CppUnitTest/Readme.md

 int main(int argc, char const* argv[]) {
     ExampleTester Tester;
-    Tester.RunAll(); // Runs all the test functions return 0;
+    Tester.RunAll(); // Runs all the test functions

+    /* Output will look like:
+    Running tests for Example tester:
+        This is the test function 1 -> Passed
+        This is the test function 2 -> Passed
+        ...
+        This is the test function n -> Passed
+    */

+    return 0;
 }
 ```